Ruby-Dragon/Ruby-Dragon/README.md

 #### I'm not really interested in collaboration right now, but if you are interested, feel free to pull request away!

-Currently learning: Unreal (4 and 5), CPP, OpenGL, GLSL, Rust, Java, and drawing (I'll make my own pfp eventually, but it may be awhile)
+Currently learning: Unreal (4 and 5), CPP, OpenGL, GLSL, Rust, Java, and drawing!

 I usually use git through cli, and sometimes use integration in JetBrains IDEs.
 Looking forward to joining some Open Source projects!